jrjflint/SocialTicker/README.md

 Running `down -v` ensures transient caches or database volumes are reset between test runs.
 Omit `-v` if you want to preserve state.

 ### Environment variables
 Each service in `docker-compose.dev.yml` should load shared settings via `env_file` entries that point at `.env.development`.
-Create this file locally (copy from `.env.example` when available) and populate it with API tokens, Cloudflare credentials, and UI configuration.
+Copy `.env.development.example` to `.env.development` and populate it with API tokens, Cloudflare credentials, and UI configuration.
 Compose reads the file at runtime, so updates take effect after restarting the affected service.
 Keep secret values out of version control by listing the file in `.gitignore`.

 If you do not provide overrides in `.env.development`, the compose file falls back to sensible defaults:
 - `FRONTEND_PORT` → defaults to `5173`, matching the Vite dev server.